-Mongolian beef is a guilty-pleasure of mine.
-With it’s unique savory and sweet flavor profile, combined with green scallions and Fresno peppers, this high protein and highly delicious dish can be combined with any of your favorite meal prep side stables.
-This recipe utilizes Trifecta’s A La Carte steak but you can also cook your steak from scratch.
+Mongolian beef is a guilty pleasure of mine.
+With its unique savory and sweet flavor profile, combined with green scallions and Fresno peppers, this high protein, and highly delicious dish can be combined with any of your favorite meal prep side stables.
+This recipe utilizes Trifecta’s Meal Prep steak, but you can also cook your steak from scratch.
 It only takes about 30 minutes to make.

 Mongolian beef is a Western interpretation of what was originally a Taiwanese dish, crafted as a BBQ dish with a name that directly translates to beef with a scallion and ginger stir-fry.

 To make this recipe paleo, we use coconut-aminos instead of soy sauce or tamari.
 This also makes the dish gluten-free.
 Arrowroot flour is used to coat the protein and thicken the sauce.
 We’ve used this combination in other recipes as it works amazingly well for Asian-inspired dishes.
 Feel free to use this as the backbone for any other recipe you may come up with.

 As far as the vegetables go, we are keeping these simple.
 Though you can add any Asian-influenced veggie that may pair well with this dish, I recommend sticking with scallions and Fresno or red bell peppers.
 This will be the backbone recipe for the Mongolian beef of your choice (meaning, paleo or non-paleo, or even keto).

 The basics of this dish are to build flavor in various steps - the sauce is built on a base of aromatics, followed by a slew of sauces that add further flavor.

 If you are new to paleo, this is the easiest way to stick to a paleo diet.
 Download this free, RD-written meal prep guide complete with meal planning tools, approved food lists, and tips for eating paleo.